fikovnik/TACO/README.md

 Another possibility is to use Eclipse using the [M2E plugin](http://eclipse.org/m2e/).
 In the `net.fikovnik.projects.taco.ui` is a custom launch configuration that can help to get started (for OSX only).
-Before playing with the source in Eclipse, it is good to set a target platfrom to `e37.target` that is located in the `net.fikovnik.projects.taco.target-platform`.
+Before playing with the source in Eclipse, it is good to set a target platform to `e37.target` that is located in the `net.fikovnik.projects.taco.target-platform`.